 Design Elements That Maximize Functionality

-These design choices directly impact your bottom line.
-Multi-functional layouts expand your guest pool to include families, remote workers, and longer-stay travelers, justifying 15-20% higher rates by accommodating more use cases within the same footprint.
+These design choices directly affect your bottom line.
+Multi-functional layouts bring in families, remote workers, and longer-stay travelers, and can justify 15-20% higher rates by accommodating more use cases within the same footprint.

-Cleverly designed smaller spaces often outperform larger ones on a revenue-per-square-foot basis when they maximize functionality.
+Cleverly designed smaller spaces often outperform larger ones on a revenue-per-square-foot basis when they make good use of the space they have.

 Sustainable & Eco-Conscious Design Mandates